-(ii) Coordination and management of care, target patient population, value-based activity, value-based arrangement, valuebased enterprise, value-based purpose, and VBE participant shall have the meaning set forth in paragraph (ee).
+(ii) Coordination and management of care, target patient population, valuebased activity, value-based arrangement, value-based enterprise, value-based purpose, and VBE participant shall have the meaning set forth in paragraph (ee) of this section.

 (gg) Value-based arrangements with full financial risk.
-As used in section 1128B of the Act, "remuneration" does not include the exchange of payments or anything of value between the VBE and a VBE participant pursuant to a value-based arrangement if all of the standards in paragraphs (gg)(1) through (8) are met:
+As used in section 1128B of the Act, "remuneration" does not include the exchange of payments or anything of value between the VBE and a VBE participant pursuant to a valuebased arrangement if all of the standards in paragraphs (gg)(1) through (8) of this section are met: